Nice The seaside of'Azur Airport (NCE) serves as the closest major international airport to Monaco, situated about 30 kilometers (19 miles) west.

 There are no specific exit fees for passengers departing Monaco by air or land.
 Taxes at the airport are typically included in your flight ticket price.

 Monaco-Monte-Carlo train station holds basic facilities.
-Nice Airport (NCE), as a major international hub, offers extensive facilities for departing passengers.
+Nice Airport (NCE), as a large international hub, offers extensive facilities for departing passengers.

-Road transfers take 45-90 minutes, depending on traffic conditions.
+Road transfers take 45-90 minutes, depending on the state of the traffic.

 Offer the fastest way to the airport, but are the most expensive option.